SIBarcodeNetwork/BWP-FIMS-and-LIMS/Docs/extraction_plates.rst

 The "Edit Wells" dialog window will open (see image above), and it has a column of checkboxes on its left hand side.
 Values in the checked fields will be applied to all selected reactions, and unchecked fields will be left as they are.
 Most values can simply be entered into a dialog box.
 Make sure to save the plate after making any edits to it.

-More information on the Display options in the plate:
+More information on the Display Options in the plate:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Clicking the "Display Options" button, found in the toolbar of the New Extraction plate window, opens the "Display" dialog window (below).
 The split-pane allows the user to choose any number of fields from the FIMS or LIMS database for display in the wells.